SOTERA HEALTH COMPANY (NASDAQ: SHC) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in a Securities Class Action Lawsuit Against Sotera Health Company (NASDAQ: SHC)

 If you wish to serve as lead plaintiff, you must move the Court no later than March 27, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 Your ability to share in any recovery doesn’t require that you serve as lead plaintiff.
 If you choose to take no action, you may remain an absent class member.

-If you purchased or otherwise acquired Sotera common stock, including pursuant to the IPO or SPO, and/or would like to discuss your legal rights and options please visit Sotera Health Company Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.
+If you purchased or otherwise acquired Sotera common stock, including pursuant to the IPO or SPO, and/or would like to discuss your legal rights and options please visit Sotera Health Company Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.

 Since 1993, Bernstein Liebhard LLP has recovered over $3.5 billion for its clients.
 In addition to representing individual investors, the Firm has been retained by some of the largest public and private pension funds in the country to monitor their assets and pursue litigation on their behalf.
 As a result of its success litigating hundreds of lawsuits and class actions, the Firm has been named to The National Law Journal’s “Plaintiffs’ Hot List” thirteen times and listed in The Legal 500 for ten consecutive years.